NikitaVereev/dotfiles/README.md

 # 🚀 Dotfiles

-Personal development environment configuration for Neovim, Tmux, and Alacritty.
+Personal development environment configuration for Neovim, Tmux, Zsh, and Alacritty, managed with GNU Stow and Node via NVM.

 ---